Discover Albania: 15 Must-See Destinations and Tips

-This travel guide to Albania will give you all the top things to do in Albania and all the travel tips to discover the best of Albania so that you can plan your travel itinerary.
+This travel guide to Albania will give you all the top things to do in Albania.
+It provides all the travel tips to discover the best of Albania.
+You can plan your travel itinerary more effectively.

 TOP 15 THINGS TO DO IN ALBANIA

-My top things to do in Albania are a mix of very different yet enriching experiences that show how incredible attractions Albania has to offer.
+My top things to do in Albania include a variety of different experiences.
+They are enriching and showcase the incredible attractions that Albania has to offer.

 The list of the must see places in Albania can be of course adapted by traveller depending on your interests.
-Myself, I am a fan of covering all the different kind of travel experiences, these are the absolute best spots to visit in Albania, random ordered.
+I enjoy exploring various travel experiences.
+Here are the absolute best spots to visit in Albania, presented in a random order.

 These are the top 15 things to do in Albania: